 “A hiker found Sarah’s grey scarf on the cliff’s edge at Jefferson Peak yesterday,” Phillips said.
-“It was clinging to a bush just below the lookout point.
-What do make of this?”
+“It was clinging to a shrub just below the lookout point.
+What do you make of this?”

-“You’re the detective,” Nelson replied.
-“She must’ve dropped it, or it could have blown off in the wind.
+“She must’ve dropped it,” Nelson replied, “or it could have blown off in the wind.
 Her car was at the base of the trail, so she probably walked to the top.
 It’s a hike we make several times a month.”

 “Do you ever climb that cliff?”